Title IX (On-Campus) Reporting

 If the OEO recommends that there is cause to believe that university policy has been violated, recommendations for disciplinary actions (sanctions) will be made.
 In the case of students, the Office of the Dean of Students makes recommendations for sanctions.

 After the issuance of the OEO report, a hearing will be scheduled before a three-person hearing committee.
 The hearing committee will make the decision whether or not a violation of university policy has occurred.
-The Hearing Committee will also make the decision as to any sanctions should be imposed against the Respondent and any remedies that should be provided to the Complainant.
+The Hearing Committee will also make the decision as to whether any sanctions should be imposed against the Respondent and any remedies that should be provided to the Complainant.
 Parties may have one advisor and one support person of their choice present at hearings.
 If a party does not have an advisor, a university-appointed advisor will be appointed, without fee or charge to the party.
 A university-appointed advisor cannot provide advice, including legal advice to a party.
 The role of a University-appointed advisor is for the sole purpose of conducting questioning of the other party, any witnesses, and any others who have provided information as part of the investigative or hearing process.
 Hearings are usually held using Zoom or other similar technology.
 Students and staff may appeal the decision of the hearing committee to the applicable vice president.
 Faculty may appeal the decisions of the hearing committee to the president.

 2) Procedures for sex/gender discrimination cases: